 As the investor, you may submit your own petition for an EB-5 visa to USCIS.
 However, you will also have to submit a number of documents, records, and other vital paperwork before you may be granted approval.
 Many applications are denied the first time they are reviewed because of a lack of sufficient evidence to support the beneficiary’s application.

-If you want your investment visa application approved as quickly as possible, you should have a trusted immigration attorney review your petition and help you collect the necessary evidence for USCIS approval.
+If you want your investment visa application approved as quickly as possible, you should have a trusted EB-5 attorney review your petition and help you collect the necessary evidence for USCIS approval.
 At the Law Offices of Vaughan de Kirby, we can help you throughout the application process, advise you on how to invest your EB-5 funds, help you find the proper classification for your business venture, and help you achieve your family’s goal of becoming permanent U.S. citizens.

-Contact us today at 415-221-2345 for more information, to order your FREE copy of our EB-5 attorney investment guide, or to set up a consultation with an attorney.
-Our friendly and helpful staff is always ready to assist new clients—including an exclusive Chinese-speaking staff to serve our EB-5 clients in the Far East.
+Contact us today at 415-221-2345 for more information, to order your FREE copy of our EB-5 investment guide, or to set up a consultation with an EB-5 attorney.
+Our friendly and helpful staff is always ready to assist new clients—including an exclusive Chinese-speaking staff and lawyers to serve our EB-5 clients in the Far East.